Spravato® Treatment in Denver

 Depending on which treatment you receive, you and your healthcare provider will determine if continued treatment with SPRAVATO® is necessary.

-Spravato is considered safe when administered in a REMS-certified clinic.
+Spravato is safe when administered in a REMS-certified clinic.

 Common short-term effects may include: